Arnow Campus Center, x2183

 Edwards Student Center, x2219

 Full-time resident students are assigned a mailbox on the first floor of the Edwards Student Center.
+Mailbox numbers and combinations can be found under the “Housing” link in MyLasell.
 Mailboxes should be checked daily, since important notices and information are sent through the mail.
-A resident student's mailbox is another means of communication between the College (faculty, staff, administration, etc.) and the student.
+A resident student's mailbox is another means of communication between the college (faculty, staff, administration, etc.) and the student.
 Students are notified via email when a package has been received by the Post Office.
 Packages may be picked up whenever the Post Office is open.
-Hours of operation are 8:30 a.m. to 5:00 p.m.
+Hours of operation are 8:30 a.m. to 5 p.m.
 Monday through Friday, when the College is in session.
 Packages with pre-paid postage affixed to them may be mailed, and stamps may be purchased through the Lasell Post Office.

 A self-service postal kiosk is located in the Butterworth Lounge; you may use your credit/debit card to purchase stamps, postage, and mail letters and packages.